roryleung/ICGL17/README.md

 # IVACS 2024 conference website

-This is the code for the conference website for the [2024 Conference on Inter-Varietal Applied Corpus Studies]() (IVACS 2024) -- based on the code for [EMNLP 2023](https://github.com/acl-org/emnlp-2023)
+This is the code for the conference website for the [17th International Conference on Greek Linguistics](https://http://icgl17.mmll.cam.ac.uk) (ICGL17) -- based on the code for [IVACS 2024](https://github.com/cainesap/ivacs2024)

 It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).